Just like Heaven (2005 film): Plot

 David and Elizabeth bond.
 When he takes her to a beautiful landscaped garden he designed, she tells him she senses she has been there before.
-In fact, she was dreaming of the garden (in the opening scenes of the film), while cat-napping during a long shift.
+In fact, she was dreaming of the garden (in the opening scenes of the film), while catnapping during a long shift.

-When David's told he's been offered a long term lease, he realises Elizabeth will be taken off life support.
-He tries to prevent it by going to Abby's to tell her that Elizabeth is communicating with him.
-While there, her niece Lily can see Elizabeth.
+When David is told he has been offered a long-term lease, he realizes Elizabeth will be taken off life support.
+He tries to prevent it by going to Abby's to tell her that she is communicating with him.
+While there, Elizabeth discovers that her niece Lily can see her.
 David begs Abby to keep her alive, but she has already signed the papers, with life support ending the next day.
-As a last ditch effort, David blurts out Abby's secret from her wedding day, freaking her out so she drives him out of her house.
+As a last-ditch effort, David blurts out Abby's secret kiss on her wedding day, freaking her out so she drives him out of her house.

 Elizabeth opts to spend her last night with David in the apartment.
-The next morning, he is determined to prevent her death by stealing her body from the hospital.
-He enlists his friend/therapist Jack to help.
-It turns out Jack is Abby's former college boyfriend, and the two had setup David and Elizabeth for the blind date with Elizabeth for the night of the accident; David can see Elizabeth because they were meant to meet.
+The next morning, he is determined to prevent her death by stealing her body from the hospital, so he enlists his therapist friend Jack to help.
+Upon reaching her body, Elizabeth suddenly recognises Jack as Abby's former college boyfriend, who reveals that the two of them had set up David and Elizabeth for a blind date on the night of the crash; David realizes he can see her because they were destined to meet.
 He admits to Jack and Elizabeth that he loves her.

 Security guards catch them trying to steal Elizabeth's body.
 As they pull Jack away from her, her breathing tube comes off.
-Elizabeth is now dying, and David frantically kisses her body, while her spirit fades away.
+Elizabeth is now dying, and David frantically kisses her mouth, while her spirit fades away.
 Her heartbeat returns and she awakens from the coma.
-Elizabeth recognizes Abby, but not David, and he sadly leaves.
+She recognizes Abby, but not David, so he sadly leaves.

 Sometime later, Elizabeth moves back into her apartment.
 Drawn to the roof, she finds David, who has transformed it into a landscaped garden.
-He reveals he'd gotten in using the spare key her spirit had shown him.
-When she asks for her key back, their hands touch, her memory of the events during her coma are restored, and they kiss happily.
+He reveals he had gotten in using the spare key her spirit had shown him.
+When Elizabeth asks for it back, their hands touch, her memory of the events during her coma is restored, and they kiss happily.

 The final scene fades away from the rooftop to show Darryl staring into a snow globe, happy with "seeing" how things have turned out.